ChromeDevTools/devtools-frontend/test/interactions/README.md

 2. Trigger a CQ run and wait for it to finish.
 3. Fetch the new screenshots from the bots by using `./scripts/tools/update_goldens_v2.py`.

+Note that if you do this step on Linux, you shouldn't need to then get the updates from the bot, because the bots also test and run on Linux.

 ### Generating and/or updating screenshots via CQ bots